Blog

 1. What’s the core difference between Zapier and Make?

-The core difference between Zapier and Make lies in how they handle automation complexity and control.
+The core difference between Zapier and Make lies in how accessible they are to non-technical users and how many integrations they offer.

-Make, on the other hand, is built for more advanced users and offers a visual editor where you can create multi-step, branching workflows with filters, routers, and real-time error handling.
-It gives you greater control over data processing and conditions.
+Make, on the other hand, is built for more technical users and offers a visual editor where you have a lot of control over data processing and conditions.
+They only have about a third of the integrations Zapier does.

 2. User Interface and Ease of Use